How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

 \subsection{Phase II: Prompt Design}

-Based on the information collected in Phase I, we formulated prompts, and sent those prompts to \tool to generate exploits for Apps with vulnerable dependencies.
-This section introduces both our default template design for prompts (Section~\ref{sec:default}) and alternative designs (Section~\ref{sec:variants}).
+With the information collected in Phase I, we formulated prompts and asked \tool to generate tests.
+This section first introduces the information elements extracted from our dataset for each $\langle App, Lib\rangle$ pair (Section~\ref{sec:elements}).
+It then introduces our various ways of constructing \tool prompts using those elements (Sections~\ref{sec:default} and~\ref{sec:variants}).